Cellularity of KLR and weighted KLRW algebras via crystals: Sandwich cellular bases

 In contrast, when placing strings in the unsteady part of the diagram we will always require that the leftmost admissible parking positions in the steady and unsteady part of the diagram are occupied first.
 In particular, applying our definitions gives the diagram

-This distinction between placing strings in the steady and unsteady parts of the diagram is necessary because the affine red strings are a notational sleight of hand, which requires slightly different combinatorics because we want every string to be blocked by either a red string or an affine red string. \end{Example}
+This distinction between placing strings in the steady and unsteady parts of the diagram is necessary because the affine red strings are a notational sleight of hand, which requires slightly different combinatorics, because we want every string to be blocked by either a red string or an affine red string.
+In this example, the solid $1$-string is unsteady and is blocked by the first affine $1$-string, whereas the solid $2$-string is blocked by the red $2$-string. \end{Example}

 \begin{Example} In the setting of \autoref{E:ConstructionAffineRed}, consider a special case of relation \autoref{L:RecollectionMovingStringsDots}: